THOMASELOVE/431-classes-2023/class26/README.md

 ## Announcements

 1. Grades and an answer sketch for Quiz 2 should be in your hands **before class time**.
-2. Feedback on the Minute Paper after Class 25 should also be available **by class time**.
+2. Feedback on the Minute Paper after Class 25 [is now available](https://bit.ly/431-2023-min-25-feedback).
 3. Interested in R Color Palettes?
 I think I've mentioned this before, but <https://github.com/EmilHvitfeldt/r-color-palettes> is a great resource.
 4. Alex Reinhart's book [Statistics Done Wrong](https://www.statisticsdonewrong.com/index.html) is well worth your time.
 5. Need some motivation to work with public health data and don't mind that the subject matter is horribly depressing?
 Here's the [Gun Violence Archive](https://www.gunviolencearchive.org/).